 4.4 AdaBoost Regression Predictive Model

 AdaBoost regression predictive model is developed using data.
-Figure 4.5 shows that the predicted data points are near to the actual data points The 𝑅2 value of the AdaBoost regression predictive model is approximately 91.2%, showing that the AdaBoost regression predictive model can successfully model 91.2% variance in the training data making it more reliable than linear regression model.
+Figure 4.5 shows that the predicted data points are near to the actual data points.
+The 𝑅2 value of the AdaBoost regression predictive model is approximately 91.2%, showing that the AdaBoost regression predictive model can successfully model 91.2% variance in the training data making it more reliable than linear regression model.
 The plot in Figure 4.5 shows a balanced prediction for most of the cases, without much under prediction or over prediction.

 Fig 4.5 Predictive performance of the AdaBoost regression predictive model